kuzivashe/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9. Write a script that duplicates the last line of the file iacta.
 The file iacta is in the working directory.
 10. Write a script that deletes all the regular files (not the directories) witha .js extension that are present in the current directory and all its subfolders.
 11. Write a script that counts the number of directories and subdirectories in the current directory.
 The current and parent directories should not be taken into account.
 Hidden directories should be counted.
+12. Create a script that displays 10 newest files in the current directory.
+One file per line.
+Sorted from newest to oldest.